flame/blis/docs/KernelsHowTo.md

 ### Level-1f

 BLIS supports the following five level-1f (fused) kernels.
-These kernels are used to implement optimized level-2 operations.
+These kernels are used to implement optimized level-2 operations (as well as self-similar level-1f operations; that is, the `axpyf` kernel can be invoked indirectly via the `axpyf` operation).
   * **axpy2v**: Performs and fuses two [axpyv](BLISTypedAPI.md#axpyv) operations, accumulating to the same output vector.
   * **dotaxpyv**: Performs and fuses a [dotv](BLISTypedAPI.md#dotv) followed by an [axpyv](BLISTypedAPI.md#axpyv) operation with x.
   * **axpyf**: Performs and fuses some implementation-dependent number of [axpyv](BLISTypedAPI.md#axpyv) operations, accumulating to the same output vector.
 Can also be expressed as a [gemv](BLISTypedAPI.md#gemv) operation where matrix A is _m x nf_, where nf is the number of fused operations (fusing factor).